 What to expect at your appointment

 Your pet’s teeth cleaning will be done under anesthesia so that our team can safely and completely remove plaque and tartar.
+If dental extractions are necessary we will inform you to obtain your consent.

 Common dental problems in cats and dogs